PDF(795.1 KB) View with Adobe Reader on a variety of devices

 The OMCI protocol allows an OLT to:

-Protocol operation is asynchronous - OLT controller functions as a master, ONT controller as slave
+Protocol operation is asynchronous - OLT controller functions as a primary, ONT controller as secondary.

 OLT starts the process on an ONU when the ONU first registers with the OLT and obtains round trip delay (RTD) of the ONU.
 Based on the RTD, the other key components are identified: